Opalescence Whitening: Give Your Smile a Boost

 To begin the procedure, your gums and lips will be protected, and the starting shade of your teeth determined and recorded.
 Then, the dentist or dental assistant will apply the whitening gel to the front of your teeth, where it will remain for between 10 to 15 minutes.
 Approximately every five minutes, the gel on your teeth will be stirred to ensure maximum effect.

 After 10 to 15 minutes, the dentist or dental assistant will remove that application of gel using suction only, then rinse your teeth with water and dry them.

 The gel then can be applied for up to five more 10- to 15-minute sessions, depending on the desired results.

 Aftercare: Maintaining Whitening Effects

 Most treated teeth continue to whiten for between 12 and 24 hours after treatment.
 However, to ensure that your teeth realize their whitest potential, your dentist may provide you with a take-home system, such as one of the dentist-supervised Opalescence Take Home Bleaching Systems, that can be used until your teeth stabilize to their final color.
 Then, it will be important to practice good oral hygiene habits and remember to brush after consuming staining food or beverages in order to maintain the beauty of your new, white smile.
 Toothpastes containing whitening agents also may be suggested by your dentist to maintain the results of the procedure.
 Additionally, see your dentist and hygienist regularly for scheduled teeth cleanings.

 Finally, remember that tobacco products will stain teeth, even after whitening treatments.
 As such, your dentist will suggest you quit using them.

 Cost and Things to Consider

 The cost of Opalescence teeth whitening varies depending on your unique considerations, the dentist providing treatment and the location of the practice.
 On average, Opalescence costs approximately $500 and treatment lasts one to two hours.
-(Dental insurance does not offset the cost of cosmetic treatments.)
+(Compare the cost of Opalescence with the average cost of teeth whitening.)

 Some patients may experience post-whitening sensitivity.
 If this occurs, the dentist may provide a potassium nitrate gel that can be used in a customized tray until the condition subsides.